McCowan's Ltd.

 And The Highland Cow Limerick Contest

-On behalf of McCowan's Ltd. of Stenhousemuir, Scotland, the James McCowan Memorial Social History Society in Canada is pleased to announce the winner of the "Highland Cow Limerick Contest".
-Mr. Jim Willson of Etobicoke, Ontario, visited the McCowan Society display at Heritage Showcase, held February 18-20, 1993 in Sherway Gardens Mall in Metropolitan Toronto.
-He and many proud Scots and, indeed, others were attracted by the grand and colourful tapestry of the "Highland Cow" above the McCowan Society table.
-The McCowan Society was selling McCowan's Highland Toffee -- a part of Scottish culture for sixty years -- in a fundraising for their Scottish heritage publishing projects.
+On behalf of McCowan's Ltd. of Stenhousemuir, Scotland, the James McCowan Memorial Social History Initiative in Canada is pleased to announce the winner of the "Highland Cow Limerick Contest".
+Mr. Jim Willson of Etobicoke, Ontario, visited the McCowan Initiative display at Heritage Showcase, held February 18-20, 1993 in Sherway Gardens Mall in Metropolitan Toronto.
+He and many proud Scots and, indeed, others were attracted by the grand and colourful tapestry of the "Highland Cow" above the McCowan Initiative table.
+The McCowan Initiative was selling McCowan's Highland Toffee -- a part of Scottish culture for sixty years -- in a fundraising for their Scottish heritage publishing projects.
 The founder of McCowan's Ltd., Andrew McCowan, herded highland cattle in Perthshire as a youth almost 100 years ago.
 Today, the Highland Cow is famous as a trademark of his company.
 So, congratulations to Jim Willson -- he won a pound of McCowan's Highland Toffee for his "Highland Cow Limerick":

 There are cows on the Island of Lewis